13aece5e-4824-11ee-9e6c-42010a40000b

 To get an even more specific diagnosis you can identify antibodies to a specific antigen using ELISA, immunoblot or monospecific IIF

-I will only discuss ELISA as it is increasingly being used
+I will only discuss ELISA as in my experience it seems to be the one that is usually used these days

-It is based specific antigen substrates that have been made by recombinant expression systems
+It is based on specific antigen substrates that have been made by recombinant expression systems

-With this blood test you can identify specific antibodies in blood to specific antigens and you can quantify the levels of antibodies circulating within the blood (this can sometimes give an indication of disease activity)
+With this blood test you can identify specific antibodies in blood to specific antigens and you can quantify the levels of antibodies circulating within the blood (this can sometimes give an indication of disease activity and is helpful in diagnosis and in disease activity monitoring)

-Can now do panels where you cover multiple antigens in one go and this could be used as an alternative to the initial screening IIF technique discussed above
+Now can do panels where you can cover multiple antigens in one go and in some instances potentially can be used as a screening test instead of IIF

 Keratinocytes are held together by various proteins including proteins called desmosomes